Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

 Uninstalling Percona Server for MySQL¶

-To completely uninstall Percona Server for MySQL you’ll need to remove all the installed packages and data files.
+To completely uninstall Percona Server for MySQL, remove all the installed packages and data files.

 Stop the Percona Server for MySQL service: